-This programme is aimed at providing learners with the underpinning knowledge and skills required to work in the animal care industry or to progress onto further study.
+This programme is aimed at providing learners with the underpinning knowledge and skills required to work in the animal care industry or to progress into further study.

 Learners will study GCSE English and Maths as a key component of the programme, in order to afford the opportunity to achieve a GCSE grade 4 (C).
-As well as these BTEC units may include: introduction to animal handling and behaviour, animal nursing, and introduction to the care of exotic animals.
+As well as these, BTEC units may include: introduction to animal handling and behaviour, animal nursing, and introduction to the care of exotic animals.

 How will I know how I am doing?